omarawad0/E-Commerce/README.md

 ## -In this project i used only React class components and old version of Apollo and Graphql to be able to work with legacy code

-### In this project i used only React class components and old version of Apollo and Graphql to be able to work with legacy code

 ## Functionality

 - PLP - product listing page, a.k.a. category page